kalle07/curve-fitting/README.md

-Its a first try to handle some equetions for calculatin index of refraction of glass with different types of fit-algorythms
+Its a first try to handle some equations to calculate the index of refraction of glass with different types of fit-algorythms

 my intention was